PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/youtube-dl/28/answer-0-1-2(1).md

-The issue arises when the function tries to wrangle a character out of a string that has an associaed Unicode number greater than `0x110000`.
-Here is the corrected code:
+The problem with the above code is that the function `compat_chr` is trying to create an unicode character with a value that is higher than `0x110000`, which is the limit.
+The error is triggered when we try to undergo transformation of a HTML entity that is not inside this allowed range, giving us a `ValueError`.

+One way to handle this situation without making much change in existing logic is to wrap our transformation attempt inside a `try`-`except` clause.
+If the transformation fails due to `ValueError`, we simply return the initial HTML entity string, as we're not supposed to transform it.

+Here's the corrected Python code snippet:

 ```python
 def _htmlentity_transform(entity):